Jaseci-Labs/jaseci/examples/CanoniCAI/codelabs/6_speech2text_and_text2speech.md

 ### **Introduction**

 The process of converting spoken words into written text is called speech to text.
-The jaseci `stt` module can instantly transcribe the audio into a text script so that ot can be shown and used as needed.
+The jaseci `stt` module can instantly transcribe the audio into a text script so that it can be shown and used as needed.
 Jaseci's `stt` module currently supports 99 languages.

 ### **Functionality of Jaseci Speech to Text Module (`stt`)**